williamschwindt/Sprint-Challenge--User-Interface/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
-    It is HTML that uses specific tags that give meaning to blocks of code so that other developers undeerstand what the purpose is
+    It is HTML that uses specific tags that give meaning to blocks of code so that other developers undeerstand what the purpose is.
 2. Name two big differences between ```display: block;``` and ```display: inline;```.
     (A) Display block will give an element its own new line while display inline will allow for content to be on the same line.
     (B) Display block allows for adjustments in height and width while height and width do not have any effect on display lnline.